rtmcdo/rtmcdo.github.io/_posts/2020-01-07-Azure-vpn-custom-ipsec.md

 ![Policy List output](/img/posts/view-custom-policy-2019-12-31 105933.png){:class="img-fluid"}

-To clear the ipsec policy and reset it back to default, run the following command:
+To clear the IPsec policy and reset it back to default, run the following command:

 ``` yaml
 #clear custom ipsec policy